10 Most Common Lawn Diseases In Georgia

 We have compiled a list of the 10 most common lawn diseases in Georgia to help our neighbors protect their lawns against these harmful invaders.
 After reading, be sure to contact Pro Outdoor for more information on treating lawn disease and maintaining healthy lawns in Georgia

-Brown Patch (Rhizoctonia solani)
+Brown Spot (Rhizoctonia solani)

 How To Identify:

-Brown patch lawn disease presents as circular or irregularly shaped patches of discolored grass in lawns, ranging from a few inches to several feet in diameter.
+Brown spot lawn disease presents as circular or irregularly shaped patches of discolored grass in lawns, ranging from a few inches to several feet in diameter.
 Initially, the affected grass appears light green or yellow, gradually progressing to a tan or brown color.
 The edges of these patches are often well-defined, with a distinct border between the healthy and diseased areas.
 Within the affected patches, individual grass blades may exhibit lesions or dark spots, particularly at the base where they meet the soil.
 In humid conditions, the edges of the patches may appear dark or even slimy.

 Most Affected Grass Types: